Pop Between Realities, Home in Time for Tea 22 (Fawlty Towers, The Hitchhiker’s Guide to the Galaxy)

 Again, this is the sort of thing that drives Adams’s critics up a wall on the grounds that he’s just being clever for its own sake.
 But as it happens, there is one group of people for whom this sort of thing had inordinate appeal, and they just happen to be people who were in ascendance at the exact moment that The Hitchhiker’s Guide to the Galaxy debuted.
 I am talking, of course, about computer people.

-was airing.
+None of this is surprising given that computers were, at this point in history, in the early stages of the transition from being high-end military/academic/industrial devices to being consumer products.
+The Atari 2600, though really a video gaming console and not a personal computer, came out in the US while The Invisible Enemy was airing.
 Also in 1977 came the release of the so-called trinity of the Commodore PET, the TRS-80, and the Apple II.
 Computer kits had existed for a few years allowing hobbyists to build their own computers, instilling a DIY ethos that has, over time, morphed into the Open Source movement of today.
 Within three years the BBC would get involved with the BBC Micro, while the most famous British computer, the ZX Spectrum, would follow a year later.
 And, of course, in 1980 Tom Baker and Lalla Ward would be the spokespeople for Prime Computers.

-, the computer science crowd was altogether more playful with their commitments to logic, enjoying paradoxes and ambiguities.
+There is a particular aesthetics to the math and science needed to be good at computers.
+An ability to work well with structured logic and with an area of mathematics known as discrete mathematics are important.
+But unlike the megalomaniacal blowhards depicted back in Tomb of the Cybermen, the computer science crowd was altogether more playful with their commitments to logic, enjoying paradoxes and ambiguities.
 These were not, by and large, people who believed that logic would clearly and unambiguously solve all of the problems of the world, but rather people who believed that logic just proved that the world was very, very strange.
 This resulted in part in a focus on language and linguistics, partially because cracking natural language was (and is) one of the biggest problems in computer science, and partially because the ambiguities of language were not dissimilar to the logical paradoxes that were also fascinating.
 (There is a reason why, if you discover a postmodernist science person, they almost certainly have considerable computer experience.)

 The really obvious book to point out in this context is Douglas Hofstadter’s 1979 classic Godel, Escher, Bach, a sprawling 800-page tome of word games that coined the term “strange loop” to describe the self-referential paradoxes that characterize the field.
 But an even more obvious thing to point at is the anarchic “hacking” culture of MIT.
 Starting all the way back in the 1950s, MIT developed a particular culture of regard for the hack – a virtuosic feat accomplished via clever understanding of the idiosyncrasies of a given system.
 And as computers became more and more central to everyday life so did the aesthetics of those who knew a lot about them.

 And these aesthetics matched up perfectly with Douglas Adams, who was in effect engaging in hacker performances with the logic of everyday life by splicing it with the logic of Doctor Who.
 And so Adams was triumphantly embraced by computer people, very much becoming one himself.
 Indeed, he helped create two computer games for Infocom, including a quite underrated text adventure of The Hitchhiker’s Guide to the Galaxy, preserved online here.
 (The game is normally panned for excessive difficulty, which, while a reason why it’s tough to enjoy in 2011, is a non-starter for when it was released.
 It’s hard, yes, but it’s hard in a way that is firmly part of the text adventure aesthetic.
 The frustrating parts of its difficulty come from the fact that nobody makes games like it anymore, not from the fact that it was unfair for what it was.)